 Originally released April 2011

-Updated August 2016
+Updated August 2019

-Clenbuterol and Meat Contamination
+UFC: Current Guidance on Clenbuterol and Meat Contamination

-USADA wants to help athletes and athlete support personnel understand the potential risks.
+USADA urges athletes to use the utmost care and caution if eating meat while traveling abroad or living in Mexico, China, and Guatemala.
 To USADA’s knowledge, due to strict regulatory and meat certification practices, a clenbuterol positive athlete sample has never been reported after consumption of meat produced in the U.S.

 To reduce your risk of unintentionally ingesting clenbuterol through contaminated meat:

-- Avoid eating liver or liver derived products while overseas.
+- Avoid eating liver or liver-derived products.